Lawrence Hill on that time The Book of Negroes was burned

 1. Andrew Pyper asks, “Have you ever been surprised—deeply and honestly shocked —by the violence of a reader's reaction to your work, whether positive or negative?”

 Yes, I was shocked when a small group of Surinamese Dutch chose to burn a copy of the cover of The Book of Negroes in Amsterdam.
 I had never imagined that my novel, which sought to dramatize and make beautiful the life of an 18th century African woman, could ignite such hatred and anger among peoples of African descent.
-I found it deeply disturbing, but worked through my thoughts and felt a bit better after writing an essay about the incident, which became the short chapbook dear sir: I intend to burn your book; an anatomy of a book burning which is to be published in April, 2013 by the university of Alberta press.
+I found it deeply disturbing, but worked through my thoughts and felt a bit better after writing an essay about the incident, which became the short chapbook dear sir: I intend to burn your book; an anatomy of a book burning, published by University of Alberta Press.

 2. Donna Morrissey asks, “How do you deal with daily life while you're in the middle of creating a book?”